flanksource/docs/mission-control/docs/guide/views/concepts/tables.md

   icon: material-symbols:table-chart
 ---

 A view can generate a single table.
-The table supports a rich set of column types that determine how data is persisted, displayed, and formatted in your dashboards.
+The table supports a rich set of column types that decide how data persists, displays, and formats in your dashboards.
 Each column type provides specific formatting and visualization capabilities.

 ## Columns

 Columns define the structure and data types of your view table.
-Each column has a name and type that determines how the data is stored, displayed, and formatted in your dashboards.
+Each column has a name and type that determines how the data stores, displays, and formats in your dashboards.

 :::info
 Column names must be valid SQL identifiers as they map directly to table columns in the underlying database.